XanD0K/unit-converter/README.md

   ```
   - Output: `1.0 minutes = 60.0 seconds`

 - **Complex Unit Type Conversion**
   Users can input multiple unit types to convert to a specific unit type.
-That approach demmands taht users inputs at least 2 `(<amount> <unit_type>)` blocks to convert from.
+That approach demands that users inputs at least 2 `(<amount> <unit_type>)` blocks to convert from.
 If input format consists only of one unit type, use previous approach!

   Usage: `<amount> <unit_type> (<amount> <unit_type>) <unit_type>`
   - Enter: `5 years 10 months 10 days 8 hours 56 minutes seconds` or `python .\project.py convert time 5 years 10 months 10 days 8 hours 56 minutes seconds` or